 The Graduate Intern for New Student Programs is a 12-month, 30-hour/week position that promotes developmental and professional learning while pursuing a graduate degree.
 The Graduate Intern primarily supports programming for new, transfer, and commuter students.
 Additionally, this position serves as advisor to a number of student organizations, in which they will be able to select in combination with their peer Graduate Interns.
-As a live-on staff member, the Graduate Intern will also have a number of Residence Life responsibilities.
+As a live-on staff member, the Graduate Intern will also have several Residence Life responsibilities.

 Student Engagement Responsibilities